junjunruan/P4-Website-Optimization/README.md

 # Project 4 - Website Optimization
 This is the fourth project of Udacity Front-End Web Developer Nanodegree.

-All the source code is in src folder, the code after optimization is in dist foler.
+Github folders:

+- frontend-nanodegree-mobile-portfolio: clone from udacity repository, which should be optimized;
+- src: update some code for optimization, changes and comments can be clearly seen;
+- dist: final product after running grunt.

 Two goals of this project is: